dfmoralesb/MPE_tutorials/tutorials/NGS.md

 These reads are ready for assembly!!!

-We will see the report the the clean reads of all 30 samples in the next tutorial.
+We will see the report of the clean reads of all 30 samples in the next tutorial.